 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the WinTouch.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: WinTouch.exe is not essential for the Windows OS and causes relatively few problems.
-WinTouch.exe is located in a subfolder of "C:\Documents and Settings".
+WinTouch.exe is located in a subfolder of the user's profile folder.

 The program has no file description.
 The WinTouch.exe file is not a Windows system file.
 The software starts upon Windows startup (see Registry key: Run, MACHINE\Run).
 The program has no visible window.
 WinTouch.exe is able to hide itself and monitor applications.
 Therefore the technical security rating is 59% dangerous, however you should also read the user reviews.